When is Picky Eating A Problem?

 Normalize eating disorders

 If your child does end up being diagnosed with an eating disorder like ARFID or one of the other eating disorders, try to help them understand that it is like any other medical condition.
 This means that it still needs to be treated by trained professionals, just like if they had a broken leg.
 For example, they would go to the right kind of doctor to get their leg put in a cast, etc. It is very important for children with any warning signs of an eating disorder to be evaluated and treated, if needed.
 Why?
 This helps to avoid life-altering mental and physical consequences later on in adulthood.
-If you’re looking for additional help for your child with an eating disorder, you can call the National Eating Disorder Alliance (NEDA) helpline or visit their website listed here.
+If you’re looking for additional help for your child with an eating disorder, you can call, text or chat online with the National Eating Disorder Alliance (NEDA) helpline.

 In conclusion, when is picky eating a problem?
 Remember there are various degrees of picky eating.
 For example, picky eating can look like avoidance of vegetables and it can be severe and is a medical condition.
 See your pediatrician if you think your child has ARFID or shows the signs we list above.